stefanoborini/book-the-software-company/01-the-software-company.md

 installations with hard to reproduce bugs or random crashes.

-You therefore need a proper process in place to manage, build, maintain, deliver, update, and track your runtime effectively, and ensure that your company uses your runtime's software packages.
+You therefore need a proper process in place to manage, build, maintain, deliver, update, and track your runtime components effectively, and ensure that your company uses your runtime's software packages.

 # Creating and maintaining the software

 On top of the runtime, you create your software product.
-Creating software goes well beyond the writing of code.
+Creating software goes well beyond writing its code.
 Code, in fact, can be said to be almost the trivial part.
-The surronding infrastructure needed to create production-ready code is large and pretty much required with no exceptions.
+The surrounding infrastructure needed to create production-ready code is large and pretty much required with no exceptions.
 The following components are needed:

-- A version control system to keep track of changes and allow developers to modify the code in an organised and reliable way.
+1. A version control system to keep track of changes and allow developers to modify the code in an organised and reliable way.
-- A bug tracking system to ensure that defects are recorded, tracked, and addressed.
+2. A bug tracking system to ensure that defects are recorded, tracked, and addressed.
-- A process tracking system, to ensure that features are properly recorded, prioritised, and managed within a team or across teams, as well as managing official releases timelines.
+3. A process tracking system, to ensure that features are properly recorded, prioritised, and managed within a team or across teams, as well as managing official releases timelines.
-- An IDE that simplifies and provides support for coding, refactoring, testing, and debugging.
+4. An IDE that simplifies and provides support for coding, refactoring, testing, and debugging.
-- Quality assurance tools such as linting and code review to allow for automatic and manual feedback, as well as approval of changes.
+5. Quality assurance tools such as linting and code review to allow for automatic and manual feedback, as well as approval of changes.

-As you can see, the amount of infrastructure needed keeps growing, and requires considerale attention and skills.
+As you can see, the amount of infrastructure needed keeps growing, and requires considerable attention and skills.
 While some improvisation and liberties can be taken at a very small scale, even a single developer will eventually need all of the above.

-Creating software will also require support programs, such as sketching applications to visualise user interface prototypes, and physical objects such as whiteboards, post-its, screens to show various types of information, from technical (build status, performance records, failure rates) to management (process track, burndown charts).
+Creating software will also require support programs, such as sketching applications to visualise user interface prototypes, as well as physical objects such as whiteboards, post-its, screens to show various types of information, from technical (build status, performance records, failure rates) to management (process track, burndown charts).

 # Documenting the software

 Software is useless to others if not properly documented.
-A large number of software packages have gained massive market share also due to an effective and punctual documentation.
+A number of software packages have gained massive market share also thanks to an effective and punctual documentation.
 Even if the software is for internal use only, effective documentation minimises chances of error and delivers transfer of knowledge from one team to another.
 In some cases, documentation might be a legal or regulatory requirement as well, and must comply with these practices.

-Documentation in general has different level of scope in software, and is addressed to different actors:
+Documentation in general has different level of scope, depending on the final
+target:

-- the user, who is anybody interested in simply using a given component.
+- the **User**, who is anybody interested in simply using a given component.
-  This might be the end user, in case of an application, or a software developer that uses this component for another software
+  This might be the end user, in case of an application, or a software developer that uses this component within another software product.
-- and the developer, who is interested in developing the component itself.
+- the **Developer**, who is interested in developing the component itself.

-The user needs to know how to deploy and install either a released or a development level version of the software.
-Generally, the user will deploy the component in an already configured system or environment, which must be clearly described in the documentation.
+The User needs to know how to deploy and install either a released or a development level version of the software.
+Generally, the User will deploy the component in an already configured system or environment, which must be clearly described in the documentation.

-On the other hand, the developer needs a lot more details, such as the required tools and environment for development, how to setup local testing, code conventions and best practices followed, overall design and code organization, build scripts, external dependencies and libraries (and the aforementioned runtime).
-When into the code, the developer needs to know details about subsystems, classes (in particular their interface and state), and functions (typically their parameters, returned values, side effects and computational cost)
+On the other hand, the Developer needs a lot more details, such as the required tools and environment for development, how to setup local testing, code conventions and best practices followed, overall design and code organization, build scripts, external dependencies and libraries (and the aforementioned runtime).
+The Developer needs to know details about subsystems, classes (in particular their interface and state), and functions (typically their parameters, returned values, side effects and computational cost)

 All of this requires support tools.
 Inline code documentation can be extracted to generate reference documents.
 Documentation of design needs UML modeling tools.
-Documentation must be reachable and searchable, potentially online, and it must be directly connected to the version of the code it refers to.
+Documentation must also be reachable and searchable, potentially online, and it must be directly connected to the version of the code it refers to.

 # Testing the software